 The design standards provided herein should be used in conjunction with applicable and current standard drawings, specifications, codes, laws and industry requirements for the planning and design of wastewater infrastructures.

 The District utilizes the City of San Diego’s “Sewer Design Guide” and the “Water Agencies’ Standards” (WAS) for the planning and design of sewer facilities.
-Design information such as manhole separation requirements, minimum pipe slopes, and pipe material can be found in the above mentioned references.
+Design information such as maintenance hole separation requirements, minimum pipe slopes, and pipe material can be found in the above mentioned references.
 We recommend that you contact District engineering staff prior to completing your design to receive their review and any potential design modifications that may be requested.